Criminal Injuries Overseas: How to claim compensation when you are injured as a result of a criminal act whilst overseas

 If you are a UK citizen and you are subject to a crime of violence abroad – the CICA will assist you with criminal injury compensation advice about making a claim overseas.

-Click criminal injury compensation to learn how UK citizens can seek help from the CICA when they suffered injury overseas and wish to claim compensation
+Click criminal injury compensation scheme to learn how UK citizens can seek help from the CICA when they suffered injury overseas and wish to claim compensation.

 Criminal compensation in European Community countries

 Most European Union countries have a similar criminal compensation scheme as in Great Britain, so it is likely you will be able to claim criminal compensation.
 To make a claim I would recommend you contact the organisation in your home country (in the UK this is the CICA) to see if you can receive advice about claiming in the foreign land.

 If this approach does not prove fruitful I suggest you contact your Embassy in either the capital city of the country or if possible in the city or area where your accident happened.
 The Embassy should be able to put you in touch with criminal injury compensation lawyers who speak your language in that country who can help you with your claim and explain whether you are able to fund your legal costs on a no win no fee basis.